An overview of home modifications

 Home modifications are different to assistive technology

-Assistive technology can be items you buy from a store and place in your home.
+Assistive technology can be items you buy from a shop and place in your home.
 Home modifications are parts of your home you change.
 For example, the structure or fixtures and fittings.

 Home modifications can be more challenging to organise because they often involve installers, builders and qualified tradespeople.